 Central auditory processing disorder, as described by the International Statistical Classification of Diseases and Related Health Problems (ICD), is "characterized by impairment of the auditory processing, resulting in deficiencies in the recognition and interpretation of sounds by the brain."
 This disorder is not included in the DSM-5.

 Some causes of communication problems include hearing loss, neurological disorders, brain injury, vocal cord injury, autism, intellectual disability, drug abuse, physical impairments such as cleft lip or palate, emotional or psychiatric disorders, and developmental disorders.
 The DSM-5 generally separates distinct medical and neurological conditions from communication disorders.
-Frequently, the cause of a communication disorder unknown.
+Frequently, the cause of a communication disorder is unknown.

 Parents should be aware of the typical age at which their child should be reaching each developmental milestone.
-"The first 3 years of life, when the brain is developing and maturing, is the most intensive period for acquiring speech and language skills," according to the National Institute on Deafness and Other Communication Disorders.
+The first 3 years of life are thought to be especially critical to the development of speech and language skills, as the brain is developing and maturing rapidly.
 By 4 to 6 months, a baby typically babbles in a manner that resembles speech, using a variety of sounds, and responds to changes in voice tone.
 After one year, it is normal for a child to, for example, understand some simple words for items, to communicate with physical gestures, and to use one or two words.
 From ages 1 to 2 and beyond, children regularly pick up new words and begin to use multiple words together.